Plotting Multiple Candidate Distributions

 - The visualization is generated using Plotly, with a title

-. - The legend is labeled
+"Candidate Distributions". - The legend is labeled

-"Candidate Distributions"
+"Candidate Distributions".

 Example Visualization

-Below is an example output of .plot_histogram_distributions()
+Below is an example output of .plot_histogram_distributions():

 This visualization method enables an immediate assessment of the empirical data in relation to the theoretical distribution fits, supporting rigorous evaluation of candidate models based on their relative goodness-of-fit.